-The teachers at Sierra View Junior Academy are fully credentialed in the Differentiated Instruction methodology.
+The teachers at Sierra View Junior Academy are fully committed to academic excellence.

 Differentiated Instruction involves providing students with different avenues to acquiring content, to processing, constructing, or making sense of ideas and to developing teaching materials so that all students within a classroom can learn effectively, regardless of differences in ability.

 The school year is divided into four quarters (or grading periods): Two quarters make up one semester, and therefore, there are two semesters in the school year.
 Progress reports will be issued at the end of each quarter.
-Grades will be reported in one of three ways:
+Grades will be reported in one of two ways ways:

 Parents are always encouraged to discuss any questions or concerns that they may have about the grading with the student’s teacher and/or the school principal.